dotnet/docs/docs/framework/wpf/advanced/walkthrough-hosting-a-wpf-clock-in-win32.md

 ## Positioning the Hwnd

 Now that you have an HWND that contains the [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] clock, you need to put that HWND inside the [!INCLUDE[TLA2#tla_win32](../../../../includes/tla2sharptla-win32-md.md)] dialog.
 If you knew just where to put the HWND, you would just pass that size and location to the `GetHwnd` function you defined earlier.
 But you used a resource file to define the dialog, so you are not exactly sure where any of the HWNDs are positioned.
-You can use the [!INCLUDE[TLA#tla_visualstu](../../../../includes/tlasharptla-visualstu-md.md)] dialog editor to put a [!INCLUDE[TLA2#tla_win32](../../../../includes/tla2sharptla-win32-md.md)] STATIC control where you want the clock to go ("Insert clock here"), and use that to position the [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] clock.
+You can use the Microsoft Visual Studio dialog editor to put a [!INCLUDE[TLA2#tla_win32](../../../../includes/tla2sharptla-win32-md.md)] STATIC control where you want the clock to go ("Insert clock here"), and use that to position the [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] clock.

 Where you handle WM_INITDIALOG, you use `GetDlgItem` to retrieve the HWND for the placeholder STATIC: